seanmiller9/learn-requirements-remover/README.md

-# LEARN System Requirements Banner Remover
+# LEARN System Requirements Remover #

-Browser extension which detects and deletes the dreaded big red box indicating that your computer does not meet the requirements on UWaterloo's LEARN website
+Chrome extension which removes the ugly red "Fail.
+Your computer does not meet the system requirements." banner on the University of Waterloo home page.

+## License ##
+This project is licensed under the MIT license - see [LICENSE](./LICENSE) for more details.